 In order to avoid high laundry fees at hotels, bring a few travel-size detergent packets with you so you have the option of doing your own laundry in the bathroom sink of your hotel room.
 Or bring along a Scrubba Portable Wash Bag with you!

-2. Pick the right bag, and don’t fill it up.
+2. Pick the right bag, and don’t fill it up to the brim.

 3. Carry an extra bag with you.